MaxieTheHatter/TicTacToe/README.md

 TODO:

-Finish logic for resetting game
+Finish logic for resetting game - game keeps asking if yes is chosen, no shuts the game down

 Create variable for playernames and ask for them